tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

-that it is a [Google-backed](https://flutter.dev/#:~:text=Flutter%20is%20Google%27s%20UI%20toolkit%20for%20building%20beautiful%2C%20natively%20compiled%20applications%20for%20mobile%2C%20web%2C%20desktop%2C%20and%20embedded%20devices%20from%20a%20single%20codebase.) toolkit for _"building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase"_.
+that it is a [Google-backed](https://flutter.dev/#:~:text=Flutter%20is%20Google%27s%20UI%20toolkit%20for%20building%20beautiful%2C%20natively%20compiled%20applications%20for%20mobile%2C%20web%2C%20desktop%2C%20and%20embedded%20devices%20from%20a%20single%20codebase.) toolkit for _"building beautiful, natively compiled applications for mobile, Web, desktop, and embedded devices from a single codebase"_.
 If even Google, as the maker of Android, trusts Flutter enough to build some of its strategic apps with it, such as [Stadia](https://stadia.dev/blog/how-flutter-helped-us-make-stadia-controller-setup-better-for-users/)